libxengine/libxengine/README.en.md

 More advanced use can be combined with the HelpComponents_XLog log module under the XEngine_HelpComponents component and the HelpComponents_Database database module
 When you are familiar with this framework, you can use the XEngine_StreamMedia component to develop streaming media or XEngine_AVCodec to develop audio and video codec functions
 You can also use the XEngine_RfcComponents component to develop some common protocol services, such as HTTP, WEBSOCKET, SIP, etc...
+#### Learn tutorials
+You can also watch the video tutorials we provide to learn more about how to use each component module:https://www.xyry.org/Learn.docx

 ## Deployment environment
 We recommend you to use git tool download and update(windows can use TortoiseGit),only english path